mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-As we should notice, the function doesn't return a nullable type.
+As we should notice, **the function doesn't return a nullable type**.
 We represent the possible nullability of the result with the `NullableRaise` context.
 As we said, we raised a `null` value in case of logical error.

 It's time to convert the `Raise<Null>` context to a nullable object.
 As we said, we can use the `nullable` builder.
 For example, we'll add a function to the `JosService` module to retrieve the role of a `JobId` or `null` if the `JobId` is not valid: